 Here are the top-rated picks in 4K monitor for video editing, two-in-ones, and 4K monitor for content creators and broadcast workflow.
 We also have a favorite budget option.

 - If you like the relationship aspect of 16:9 widescreen, see Dell Ultrasharp U2720Q 27 Inch.
-It is a great monitor with that little bit of extra screen space compared to its 1080p competition.
+It is a great monitor with extra screen space compared to its 1080p competition.

-- If you want a 27 inches excellent monitor, We recommend the Philips 276E8VJSB.
+- If you want an 27-inch excellent monitor, We recommend the Philips 276E8VJSB.
 It is big and nice.

-- If you love a higher screen resolution, check out the BenQ 32-inch, 4K UHD Monitor.
+- Check out the BenQ 32-inch, 4K UHD Monitor if you love a higher screen resolution.
 This model has more pixels and is sharper than the 1080p models in its price range.

-- If you are looking for a monitor with amazing colors, ViewSonic VP3268 is the perfect monitor for photo editing.
-This monitor has very good colors, and also can be calibrated to get the best color for your needs.
+- If you are looking for a monitor with unique colors, ViewSonic VP3268 is the perfect monitor for photo editing.
+This monitor has very good colors and also can be calibrated to get the best color for your needs.

 Table Of Content

 - Best Budget Monitor For Graphic Design & Video Editing: Comparison Chart

 - Dell S2721Q 27 Inch-Best Budget 4k Monitor For Video Editing

 - Acer Predator XB273K- Best Budget 27 Monitor For Graphic Design

 - ASUS ProArt Series – Best Monitor For Content Creation